 Today, on International Women’s Day 2018, a plaque was unveiled at the Royal College of Surgeons of Edinburgh commemorating the Surgeons’ Hall Riot, which took place in 1870 when a group of female students attempted to sit anatomy exam.
-To mark the occasion, this guest blog is from crime fiction author and medical historian Elaine Thompson, who completed a PhD on women in medicine in late Nineteenth and Early Twentieth-Century Edinburgh.
+To mark the occasion, this guest blog is from crime fiction author and medical historian Elaine Thomson, who completed a PhD on women in medicine in late Nineteenth and Early Twentieth-Century Edinburgh.

 The first women to have their names put on the medical register in Britain were Elizabeth Blackwell (1858) and Elizabeth Garrett Anderson (1866).
 Blackwell trained in New York, but the Medical Act of 1858 stipulated that no foreign degree was sufficient to qualify for inclusion on the British Medical Register.
 Garrett Anderson had qualified as a licentiate of the Society of Apothecaries in London in 1866.
 Once Garrett Anderson had received her licentiate, however, this route was also speedily closed to women.
 It was not until the late 1860s, when Sophia Jex-Blake began the battle for the medical education of women at Edinburgh University, that the issue of women’s right to enter the medical profession was fully confronted.